Rome Travel Guide

 Pantheon

 Another landmark is the Pantheon, one of the most well-preserved buildings from the glorious days of ancient Rome.
 Built sometime between 118 to 125 AD, it is now being used as a church dedicated to the Virgin Mary.
 It also houses the remains of various personalities such as Vittorio Emanuele II, the first king of unified Italy; and the painter Raphael.
+If you plan to visit, consider obtaining Pantheon Tickets in advance to streamline your experience and ensure you don’t miss this historical marvel.

 Roman Forum